vladikcomper/MegaPCM/docs/1-installation/Sonic-1-Github-AS.md

 This is a step-by-step guide for installing Mega PCM 2 in [Sonic 1 Github Disassembly](https://github.com/sonicretro/s1disasm).
 Note that it targets the **AS branch** of the disassembly (this is the default).

+> [!NOTE]
+>
+> The AS branch of Sonic 1 Github Disassembly is a fast-moving target.
+Depending on when you forked it, there may be small changes in code style and naming conventions.
+I try to keep this guide up-to-date and highlight any noticeable changes in the disassembly that happened over the last few years.
+However, if you're using an up-to-date disassembly and you noticed that code diverged too much from examples in this guide, feel free to open an issue in this repository.

 While installing Mega PCM 2 is technically as easy as including a few files and several lines of bootstrap code, a lot of extra steps are required for integrating it with the game.
 After all, Sonic 1 comes with its own DAC driver and the main sound driver, SMPS.
 In this guide, we'll remove the old DAC driver, take out all the manual Z80 start/stops to ensure high-quality playback and integrate SMPS with Mega PCM 2.

 All steps in the guide are designed to be as simple and short as reasonably possible and are arranged in easy to follow order.
 You can check yourself at various points of the guide by building a ROM and making sure your modifications work as expected.
 This guide assumes you have basic skills working with the disassembly: opening `.asm` files, being able to use _Search_ and _Search & Replace_ functions of your text editor and add or remove lines of code shown in the guide.